francescomalatesta/hostr/readme.md

 ## Install Hostr

-Installing Hostr is ridicolusly simple.
+Installing Hostr is ridiculously simple.
 All you have to do is to **execute, as `sudo`, this command** from your terminal.

     $ wget http://hellofrancesco.com/projects/hostr.phar && chmod 755 hostr.phar && mv hostr.phar /usr/local/bin/hostr